You can thrive in the gig economy

 • Can I take responsibility when things go wrong?

-• Where will I find customers and clients?
+• Where will I find potential and individual clients?
+Can I maintain a client base?

 The great thing about being a solopreneur is that there is no right way to do it.
 And if you answered “no” to a few of those questions, it doesn’t mean that you can’t become a solopreneur—it just means you’ll need to develop some essential skills.